liamca/document_chunker/README.md

 # Semantic Chunker
  Utility
-Semantic chunking utility that converts a plain text / markdown document into coherent sections sized for LLM ingestion.
+Semantic chunking utility that converts a plain text / markdown document into coherent sections sized for RAG (Retrieval Augmented Generation) based systems and LLM processing.

 ## What It Does
 Given a text file, the script: